Skip to main content

 FAQs

-All content was recorded live at AMIA’s Annual Symposium event November 9-13, 2024, in San Francisco, CA. Plan now to join us for the next Annual Symposium!
+Content was recorded live at AMIA's Informatics Summit March 10-13, 2025 in Pittsburgh, PA and at AMIA’s Annual Symposium event November 9-13, 2024, in San Francisco, CA.

 We’re glad you asked!
 AMIA offers a variety of membership options, all with exclusive benefits and abundant networking opportunities.
 Choose the membership that’s right for you.